-Note 1: New assignments to the broadcasting service may not be made in 470-582 MHz range.
-The frequency range 526-582 MHz may be used for mobile service/IMT in coordination with the broadcasting service.
+[Note 1: New assignments to the broadcasting service may not be made in 470-582 MHz range.
+The frequency range 526-582 MHz may be used for mobile service/IMT in coordination with the broadcasting service. ] [proposal to Delete this Note by Doordarshan / I&B; IAFI]

-Note 2: The frequency range 582-617 MHz may be used primarily by mobile service/IMT and rural point to point links.
+[Note 2: The frequency range 582-617 MHz may be used primarily by mobile service/IMT and rural point to point links.] [proposal to Delete this Note by IAFI]

+The matter of frequency bands in Note 1 and Note 2 dealt at Higher Level in the Government

+Note 2 (Bis): In India, the band 608-614 MHz is also allocated to the radio astronomy service on a primary basis; the radio astronomy facility mentioned in IND 13, needs to be protected from emissions in this band.

+Note 2bis.
+While implementation of IMT in this band, the operation of Radio astronomy facility mentioned in IND 13 need to be protected.

 Note 3: The frequency range 617-698 MHz may be used for IMT except that certain point to point links, subject to population being less, may be protected initially at few locations.
 Such sporadic non-IMT users shall vacate the band in near future.